troclaux/notes/algorithms.md

   - worst case: O(n * log n)

-# data search
+# search algorithms

 ## binary search

-  - sort array
+- efficient search on sorted arrays
 - compare middle value with target value
 - if middle is equal to target, stop and return current position
 - if middle is bigger than target, discard the half with the bigger numbers and binary search the remaining array
 - if middle is smaller than target, discard the half with the smaller numbers and binary search the remaining array

+## depth-first search (DFS)

+- summary
+  - explore as far as possible along each branch before backtracking
+  - uses a stack
+  - recursive implementation

+## breadth-first search (BFS)

+- summary
+  - explore all neighbor nodes at the present depth prior to moving on to the nodes at the next depth level
+  - uses a queue
+  - iterative implementation

+# minimum spanning tree algorithms

+## kruskal's algorithm

+- summary
+  - find the minimum spanning tree in a graph
+  - greedy algorithm
+  - works with positive and negative weights

+## prim's algorithm

+- summary
+  - find the minimum spanning tree in a graph
+  - greedy algorithm
+  - works with positive weights

+# shortest path algorithms

+## dijkstra's algorithm

+- summary
+  - find the shortest path between source node and all other nodes in a graph
+  - greedy algorithm
+  - works with positive weights
+- time complexity
+  - O(V*E)
+    - V: number of vertices
+    - E: number of edges

+## bellman-ford algorithm

+- summary
+  - find the shortest path between nodes in a graph
+  - works with negative weights
+  - slower than dijkstra's algorithm
+- time complexity
+  - O(V²)
+    - V: number of vertices

+## a* algorithm

+- summary
+  - find the shortest path between nodes in a graph
+  - uses heuristics to find the best path
+  - uses a priority queue